Median Age

 Located roughly between Boston and New York City, the city of Bristol, Connecticut is a charming suburb just 20 miles outside of Hartford.
 Bristol is well-known as the location of ESPN’s international headquarters, as well as the country’s oldest amusement park.
-Visit the historic Lake Compounce and Crocodile Cove for a family-friendly adventure filled with roller coasters, water slides, and a sandy beach.
+Visit the historic Lake Compounce and Crocodile Cove for an adventure filled with roller coasters, water slides, and a sandy beach.

 The Bristol Public School District provides quality public education, while the city provides ample community green space with ponds, swimming pools, walking trails, sports fields, skate parks, and more.
 Enjoy quirky museums like the New England Carousel Museum, the Witch’s Dungeon, and the American Clock & Watch Museum.
 Explore the affordable apartment and condo rentals in Bristol, a unique, family-friendly suburb!